TakshKamlesh/Vehicle-Accident-Detection-using-Accelerometer-Data-Mounted-on-Dashboard/README.md

 ## Testing Details
 ### 1.)
 Validation Accuracy :  97.2 percent
 ### 2.)
 Every time the model is used , it is trained on the new output
 ### 3.)
-The algorithm and visualizations are given in the comments.
+The algorithm and visualization details are given in the comments.